FAQ

 Yes - If you are renting out your existing property, you will need to gain formal consent to let from your mortgage lender.

-If you are buying a property specifically to rent out, you will need to arrange a Buy-to Let mortgage.
+If you are buying a property specifically to rent out, you will need to arrange a Buy-to Let mortgage, unless purchasing with cash.

 It is important to inspect rental properties regularly, so that you can monitor the condition.
 We conduct inspections every 4 months (3 visits per year) and will send a report to notify you of our findings.
-If damage is caused during the tenancy, we will ask the tenants to rectify it.
+If damage is caused during the tenancy, we will ask the tenants to rectify it and increase the frequency of inspections if required.